jenkins-x/jx/README.md

 ## Starting builds

-To start a pipeline using a specific name try
+To start a pipeline using a specific name try:

     jx start pipeline myorg/myrepo